bioconda/bioconda-recipes/docs/source/index.rst

 priority).

 The `conda-forge` channel contains many general-purpose packages not already found in the `defaults` channel.
 The `r` channel is only included due to backward compatibility.
-It is not mandatory, but without `r`-packages compiled against R 3.3.1 might not work.
+It is not mandatory, but without the `r` channel packages compiled against R 3.3.1 might not work.

 ::